markalanboyd/portfolio/README.md

 # portfolio
-A portfolio of my work
+A showcase for my work in Python and Web Development.